ossf/community/sig-secure-sw-dev-fundamentals/README.md

 In contrast, hardware tokens
 are single-purpose so far fewer attacks work against them.

-## how were critical oss projects selected?
+## How were critical OSS projects selected?

 ## How were critical OSS projects selected?